evcxr/evcxr/README.md

 kernel](evcxr_jupyter/samples/evcxr_jupyter_tour.ipynb).
 Github should allow you to preview this, or you can load it from Jupyter Notebook and run it yourself.

+## License

+This software is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

+See LICENSE for details.

 ## Disclaimer

 This is not an officially supported Google product.
 It's released by Google only